The slew of mergers and acquisitions in the entertainment world continues to make headlines.

 Most mergers and acquisitions focus on how the content lineup will change, what these freshly ramped-up media companies can offer consumers, and which player will likely take the biggest piece of the pie.

 But the real driving force behind the streaming wars is the ability of media and tech companies to reach audiences.
 It’s proving to be a winning combination.

 With advertising as the driving force, the streaming wars have had another welcome effect for both ad sales and creatives: Changing how advertisers can reach their audience.

 As mergers and acquisitions shake up the industry and competition intensifies, every player in the space will have to innovate to woo advertisers in their favor; their ad revenue depends on it.

-After NewFronts, Hulu to Embrace the Binge
+Hulu Embraces the Binge

 “We’re trying to recognize that the viewer experience in on-demand viewing is different from traditional TV, and we should and must evolve the ad experience,” Peter Naylor, Hulu’s SVP of Ad Sales Peter, told AdWeek in an interview.

-They can offer a longer ad to watch the third or fourth episode in a binge completely ad free.
+They can offer a longer ad to watch the third or fourth episode in a completely ad-free binge.
 Or they can hit a binging viewer with a relevant creative — like offering food delivery.

 The streaming service dubbed this new ad format ‘television’s first binge advertising experience.’